The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.5

 Power for a Porsche Taycan

-With motors front and back the Taycan safely puts its immense power to the road through all four wheels, a nifty computer controlled two-speed gearbox at the rear meaning Porsche can tune the handling to make it as exciting to drive as its more traditional sports cars.
+The entry-level car uses a single motor powering the back wheels and has impressive traction while the faster ones get an extra one up front to power all four wheels for maximum performance in all conditions.
+A nifty computer controlled two-speed gearbox at the rear also means Porsche can tune the handling to make it as exciting to drive as its more traditional sports cars.
 With self-explanatory modes going from Range to Sport Plus you simply set the car up for the road ahead, plant your right foot and watch the world go blurry.
-When you back off there are three levels of regeneration to choose from, Porsche saying up to 90 per cent of the braking energy can be utilised to charge the battery.
+When you back off there are three levels of regeneration to choose from, Porsche saying up to 90 per cent of the braking can be done this and help charge the battery on the move.

 Speaking of range and charging the Taycan is arguably a few steps ahead of the network required to support its sophisticated 800V powertrain.
 When suitable chargers come on stream you’ll be able to add 60 miles of range in just five minutes, or go from 5-80% in just over 20 minutes.
 Before you get too excited even the fastest DC chargers you’ll currently encounter need 90-plus minutes to do the latter and it’ll take 13 hours to fully charge a Taycan from a regular domestic wallbox.
 The infrastructure will catch up but, suffice to say, that performance doesn’t come ‘free’ and the Taycan has a hunger for charge that matches more conventional sports cars’ appetite for unleaded.

 Range will vary a lot according to the model, how you drive, weather and many other variables but goes from a worst case of little over 200 miles to nearer to 300 if you take it easy.
-For reference, in our hands an enthusiastically driven 60-mile cross-country loop left a little over 100 miles of range to go, with that number increasing after a few relaxed motorway miles.
+For reference in our hands an enthusiastically driven loop of both motorway and back roads in the middle of winter saw us cover nearly 180 miles, with 25 still ‘in the tank’ when we finished.